StarTeknoloji/Net.STARTeknoloji.Space/README.md

 [![CodeQL](https://github.com/StarTeknoloji/Web-Sitesi/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/StarTeknoloji/Web-Sitesi/actions/workflows/codeql-analysis.yml)
 [![CodeQL](https://github.com/StarTeknoloji/Web-Sitesi/actions/workflows/codeql.yml/badge.svg)](https://github.com/StarTeknoloji/Web-Sitesi/actions/workflows/codeql.yml)
 ![5077109 (5)](https://user-images.githubusercontent.com/93947784/188820165-8435f006-22a8-4fab-ab72-481ea978d8e8.png)

 # www.StarTeknoloji.Space
-#  Hoşgeldin !!!
-# Our Business Metadata
+## Our Business Metadata
-# Building on Metadata
+## Building on Metadata
-# Developing a Metadata Sign, Logo, Symbol
+## Developing a Metadata Sign, Logo, Symbol
-# Plan to write personal applications
+## Plan to write personal applications
-#EXAMPLES
+## EXAMPLES
--Optional: Debate Lounge
+- Optional: Debate Lounge
 1 workflow is as follows.
 The discussion and discussion of the works left by the person in his application is transferred to other discussion platforms and his membership is added, and as these memberships and platforms increase, the person's star formation means that they appear on other platforms.
 Optional: Pull requests
 The person's desire to share his/her knowledge in Professional Subjects and branches.